 Cancer and cancer treatments may cause anaemia (a low number of red blood cells).
 Blood transfusions treat anaemia.

-Clodronate can strengthen bones and relieve pain in some secondary bone cancers, and can lower calcium levels in the blood.
+Clodronate can lower calcium levels in the blood, strengthen bones and relieve pain in people with secondary bone cancers.

 If you're offered a specialised or other supportive treatment, there can be a lot to take in.
 You can order the information to have at home when you need it.